 Overnight Theatre is now an organized community of artists who successfully tell stories that need to be heard.
 Though it is not a traditional brick-and-mortar theatre, its participants are connected, cooperative, and creative with one another.
 Despite and maybe even because of the restrictions that the coronavirus pandemic has placed on artists, Overnight Theatre has found a home not only as a temporary replacement for live theatre, but as an innovative addition to the scope of the theatre world.

-In collaboration with Samford University's Underground Committee, Overnight Theatre has the plans and potential to grow to explore new venues, artists, techniques, and direction.
+In collaboration with Samford University's APO, Overnight Theatre has the plans and potential to grow to explore new venues, artists, techniques, and direction.
 If you are interested in editing, directing, acting, writing, or otherwise assisting production for Overnight Theatre, please feel free to contact us.
 We would love to have you!